mawyss/scion/doc/protocols/scion-header.rst

 The EPIC-HP header has the following structure:
    - A *PacketTimestamp* field (8 bytes)
-   - The path header for the standard SCION Path Type
+   - The path header for the standard SCION Path Type, where one bit of the Path Meta Header is used to indicate whether the sender accepts SCION response packets.
    - A 4-byte *LHVF* (Last Hop Verification Field)

-The EPIC-HP contains the full SCION header, and also the calculation of the MAC is identical.
+The EPIC-HP header contains the full SCION header, and also the calculation of the MAC is identical.
 This allows the destination host to directly send back a SCION answer packet to the source by inverting the path.
+This is allowed from a security perspective, because the SCION answer packets do not leak information that would allow unauthorized entities to use the hidden path.
+To protect the services behind the hidden path from DoS-attacks (only authorized entities should be able to access the services, prevent downgrade to standard SCION), ASes need to be able to configure the border routers such that only certain Path Types are allowed (see configuration_ section).

 ::